Commanchae/ExploringBCI/README.md

 3. The script records for 2 seconds, then goes to the next iteration.
 4. This is repeated for the number of iterations set.

-Note: Step 2 has a 2 second timer before startnig to record, this is used as "rest time" for the user to prevent mental fatigue and also allow for blinking.
+Note: Step 2 has a 2 second timer before starting to record, this is used as "rest time" for the user to prevent mental fatigue and also allow for blinking.

-Now that the data collection is handled, I will have to work on creating a function/workflow to process the collected data into useful features.
-After that, it will be time to start some deep learning!
+Now that the data collection is handled, I have also worked on developing a workflow for the data.
+After receiving the data recording, a copy is made, which gets denoised.
+After that, the power spectral density for each wave category (alpha, beta, gamma, etc.) gets extracted into features.
+Since we have 4 useful EEG channels, we will have a total of 20 features!
+By simply fitting a random forest model, we were able to achieve 73% accuracy!
+Looking at the errors, this is most likely caused by the lack of clarity when recording notes D4 and E4 (I may have switched the two around / couldn't think of the note clearly so it might've sounded like the other).

 ## Hardware Used
 1. Muse2